How to Develop Baby’s Gut Health and Strong Immunity

 Research suggests one way parents can kick start baby’s immune system is by exclusively breastfeeding up until 4-6 months before beginning to introduce solid foods to a baby’s diet.
 Not only is breast milk one of the factors that helps contribute to a healthy microbiota, it also has a host of other protective benefits.

 Recent studies have shown that breast milk is not sterile.
-It contains as many as 600 different bacterial species and 103–104 cfu/mL of bacteria cells.
+It contains as many as 600 different bacterial species.
 It is suggested that some bacteria may be transferred from mother to child via breast milk.
 There are a host of substances found in breast milk, such as immunoglobulins, antimicrobial compounds, HMOs, and fatty acids which also work to promote a healthy gut and in turn, a healthy-functioning immune system.
 Since infant feeding methods, namely breast milk feeding and formula feeding, greatly affect the development of the gut microbiota in early life, breastfeeding is strongly recommended whenever possible for mother and child.

 - Exclusive breastfeeding recommended up until 4-6 months when weaning begins